MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/assign-pipeline.md

 Before you assign a workspace to a pipeline stage, review the [limitations](#considerations-and-limitations) section and make sure that the workspace meets the required conditions.

 >[!NOTE]
->Before you assign or unassign a workspace to a pipeline, consider that every time you deploy to a vacant stage, a new workspace is created, and whenever you unassign a workspace, you loose all the stage deployments history and configured rules.
+>Before you assign or unassign a workspace to a pipeline, consider that every time you deploy to a vacant stage, a new workspace is created, and whenever you unassign a workspace, you lose all the stage deployments history and configured rules.

 To assign a workspace to a pipeline stage, follow these steps: